Unless your instructor explicitly assigns this section, you may skip it for now and return later when these operations are more relevant.

 The basic bitwise operators are simple enough to describe them with simple truth tables.
 When we use these operators, it's convenient to think about or view both operands in binary: 1s and 0s.
-Each 0-value corresponds to false and each 1-value corresponds to true.
-A simple example follows each truth table, which illustrates the meaning of "the bitwise operators operate on the corresponding bits of the two operands."
-The result of combining two bits with a bitwise operator is a single bit.
+Each 0-value corresponds to false, and each 1-value corresponds to true.
+A simple example follows each truth table, illustrating the meaning of "the bitwise operators operate on the corresponding bits of the two operands."
+Operating on two bits with a bitwise operator produces a single bit.
 The following figures detail

 12 & 9 = 8 1100 & 1001 ------ 1000 |